 B. HOME INVESTMENT PARTNERSHIP PROGRAM

 The State of Mississippi's HOME Program is governed by 24 CFR Part 92, cross cutting regulations, and Policy Statements.
-The State of Mississippi provides the required 15% setaside for CHDO, a direct set-aside for homebuyer assistance activities through Mississippi Development Authority's Home Loan Plus Program, a direct set-aside for disabled families for homebuyer assistance activities through the Institute for Disability Studies HOME Of Your Own Program, and a competitive application process for local units of government for homeowner rehabilitation activities.
+The State of Mississippi provides the required 15% set-aside for CHDO, a direct set-aside for homebuyer assistance activities through Mississippi Development Authority's Home Loan Plus Program, a direct set-aside for disabled families for homebuyer assistance activities through the Institute for Disability Studies HOME Of Your Own Program, and a competitive application process for local units of government for homeowner rehabilitation activities.
 The State of Mississippi's HOME Program is administered by Mississippi Home Corporation.

 The State has two HOME Entitlement Cities: the City of Jackson and City of Hattiesburg; and a Consortium that includes ALL of Harrison County that have been designated by HUD as Participating Jurisdictions (PJs).
 These PJs are not eligible for State allocation funding. however, the only exception to this will be those associated with the Mississippi Health Care Zone Act Initiative.